Don Shave's Ancestral Family Tree

 Birthabout 1910Terence Edgar Nicholls was born about 1910.

-Deathafter 1910He died The cause of his death (sadly, as an infant in their 1st year) in the year of 1910 is not known after 1910 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG.
+Deathafter 1910He died The cause of his death (sadly, as an infant in his 1st year) in the year of 1910 is not known after 1910 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG.
 His death is not known; as neither death or birth location are known, used the conceptual continent

 NoteA narrative for his father, John, was written by Terence in his book Other Times, Other Places; minor tweaks by DJ Shave.